hav-noms/final-project-hav-noms/README.md

    ```
    $ truffle migrate
    ```
-1. Grab the ShartCoin address and add the custom token to metamask.
-You should see you have 100B SHT
+1. Grab the ShartCoin address from ganache
    ![SHT](/imgs/ShartCoin_address.png "Shart Coin migrated address")
+1. and add the custom token to metamask.
    ![SHT](/imgs/metamask_add_sht.png "Shart Coin Add Token")
+1. You should see you have 100B SHT
    ![SHT](/imgs/metamask_100BSHT.png "Shart Coin Balance")

 1. Go the `client` directory and install all the app dependencies.